 Judges and Utah State Bar members can check out circulating materials at the library.
 Bar cards must be presented at the circulation desk for registration.
 Clerks, paralegals, and other law firm employees can also check out materials.
 They must present either an authorization letter from the firm or attorney, or else an attorney’s Utah State Bar card.
 Bar members can borrow materials at the Marriott and Eccles Libraries if they purchase a borrower’s card at the S.J.
 Quinney Law Library.

 Utah State Bar members may also request books not located on campus through our Interlibrary Loan Service.
 Attorneys will be responsible for any borrowing fees imposed by lending libraries, along with a $20 service fee per item.
-If attorneys want items scanned and emailed to them, please fill out the Document Delivery Request Form which will include instructions and indicate cost.
+If attorneys want items scanned and emailed to them, please fill out the Document Delivery Request Form, and email as an attachment to: email@example.com .
+The form will include instructions and indicate cost.

 The University provides unsecured basic wireless Internet access to visitors.
 Users need to sign in each time they connect.
 To access, choose the UGuest wireless connection and press Connect.
 Then try and browse to a website.
 It will redirect you to a login page.
 Click the login button on the left hand side of the screen, you do not need to enter any information, just press the button.